klavinslab/protocols_aquarium_1_0/assays/SDAc_omega_assay.md

 Day 6

 CFU measurement of supe-grown DL146
-1. In 96 well clear Costar (Corning 3795) plate, add 180 PBS to 6 columns.
+1. In 96 well clear Costar (Corning 3795) plate, add 180 uL PBS to 6 columns.
 2. From supe-grown DL146, vortex to mix, then transfer 20 uL to 180 uL PBS (10-1 diution).
 3. With new pipette tip, serially transfer 20 uL to 180 uL PBS to make 10-2 to 10-5 dilutions.
 4. Plate 100 uL of 10-5 cultures on LB + kan + amp plates.
+5. Incubate 12-16 hours in 37 C incubator.

+Day 7

+Image plates and record CFUs
+1. Remove plates from incubator and image using blue-light transilluminator.
+2. Analyze CFU counts using openCFU software package on plate reader computer.
+*Note: manually count colonies along plate edge that are not picked up by software and account for any false positives.*
+3. Record each plate count in spreadsheet.
+*Note: at 10^5 dilution, the number of colonies corresponds to 10^6 multiplier for CFU/mL.*
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -